Hello! My name is Wonbong — but you can also call me Won.

 Prof. Lourdes Agapito,

-I focused on learning to understand and reconstruct 3D scenes from images.
+My research focuses on learning to understand and reconstruct 3D scenes from images.

 Kaleido: Scaling Sequence-to-Sequence Generative Neural Rendering

-Shikun Liu, Kam-Woh Ng, Wonbong Jang, Jiadong Guo, Junlin Han, Haozhe Liu, Yiannis Douratsos, Juan C. Perez, Zijian Zhou, Chi Phung, Tao Xiang and Juan-Manuel Perez-Rua Arxiv, 2025 Project Page /
+Shikun Liu, Kam-Woh Ng, Wonbong Jang, Jiadong Guo, Junlin Han, Haozhe Liu, Yiannis Douratsos, Juan C. Perez, Zijian Zhou, Chi Phung, Tao Xiang and Juan-Manuel Perez-Rua arxiv, 2025 Project Page /

 arXiv